Jarzon/SteamGroupBot/README.md

 ### Application

-Download the latest build [here](https://github.com/Jarzon/SteamGroupBot/releases)
+The app is made using [Nw.js](https://nwjs.io/).
+You can [download the latest build](https://github.com/Jarzon/SteamGroupBot/releases/download/v1.0.0-alpha/SGBot.zip).

 ### CLI